 Keep your head elevated at all times to help reduce the swelling.

 Use a bag of frozen peas as an ice-pack to also help with swelling.
 Gently place the ice on your eyes for 20 minutes on, and 20 minutes off, for a few hours each day.

 Do not remove any of the dressings or bandages.
 Your physician will remove them for you during your first post-op appointment.

-Avoid baths, swimming, oceans, hot tubs, saunas, and facial spas until approved by your doctor.
+Avoid baths, swimming, oceans and hot tubs until approved by your doctor.